Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 5. Notebooks

 How to Use: Use as a daily journal, scratch paper for math tasks, and a place to write down techniques/strategies.
 I choose bright colors that are easier for patients to find.
-Tip: You can also get these for hella cheap at other stores during Back-to-School season.
+Tip: You can also get these for cheap at other stores during the Back-to-School season.

 6. Highlighters